comanche/datatables-responsive/README.md

 - Default: null
 - Function called when the detail row is going to be hidden.
 Passes the jquery tr object for the detail row as an argument.

+`widthReference`

+- Type: `String`
+- Acceptable values: `window`, `parent` or `custom`
+- Default: `window`
+- Defines, which DOM element should be used to compare width to breakpoints: Window object, the parent object of the table element (usually the enclosing container element) or a custom element defined by customReferenceElement.

+`customReferenceElement`

+- Type: `Object`
+- Default: null
+- DOM object to be used as reference element to compare width to breakpoints.

+`consoleLog`

+- Type: `Boolean`
+- Default: false
+- Defines, whether window resize events and the measured reference element width should be logged to console.

+`debounceWait`

+- Type: `Integer`
+- Default: 100
+- Wait time for debounced window resize events, supports jQuery Debounce plugin and Underscore debound methods.

 ## Thanks
 Thanks to Allan Jardine for making the best data table plugin for jQuery.
 Nothing out there comes close.